jpcroc/NDM/docs/DINfile.md

 **lpr=.false.  ! forces parinello-Rahman calculation for dynamics or quenching**
 **pext = 0.0  extrernal pressure in kbar** lpcon2 = .FALSE. if true a damping term is added on the dynamics of the box
 lpconxyz = .FALSE.
-T: the relaxation are allowed only along the X, Y and Z axis
+T: the relaxation are allowed only along the X, Y and Z axis wonceived for a tetragonal box
-lpconx = .FALSE.
-T: the relaxation are allowed only along the X axis
-lpcony = .FALSE.
-T: the relaxation are allowed only along the  Y  axis
-lpconz = .FALSE.
-T:  the relaxation are allowed only along the  Z axis
-lpcube=.false. !
-T: volume relaxation only
+sig0stara (sig0starb or sig0starc) =.false.
+If sig0stara=.true. , the cell vectors b and c are constant,. cell vector a is changed so that the force normal to the (b,c) plane (along stara) goes to zero
 lpr=lprahman
 ihbox0(:,:) = 1 all the dimension of the box can change.
 Set to zero to fix a cell lenght or angle
 sigext = 0.0 Symetric tensor of  the external stress